saurav-k/xshield-ng-lab-builder/README.md

 <summary>Configure</summary>
 <p>

-Edit the configuration file [a relative link](config.txt.sample) and fill in the fields.
+Edit the configuration file [config.txt.sample](config.txt.sample) and fill in the fields.
 <p>